flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-phases.md

 ![FLight Phases](../assets/advanced-guides/flight-phases/flight-phases.png "FLight Phases")

-The most prominent place where these phases become visible are the MCDU PERF pages where all phases, apart from PREFLIGHT and DONE, have their own page.
+The most prominent place, where these phases become visible are the MCDU PERF pages where all phases, apart from PREFLIGHT and DONE, have their own page.

 ## PREFLIGHT Phase